nthu-ga/stings-data/README.md

 |`SUB_MBID`| Integar | Coco ParticleID of the most-bound "dark matter" particle assocaited with this subhalo |

 #### Particle file contents

+Each row in the particle datasets corresponds to a "tag" -- equivalent to a star particle in a hydrodynamical simulation, but deriving position and velocity (and subhalo membership) from those of a "parent" N-body particle.
+Multiple tags (with different ages and metallicites) can be associated with a single N-body particle.

 All units have been convered from simulated $h=1$ quantiteis to $h=0.704$.